michaelpetersubc/TA-algorithm/README.md

                     max_available = min(student.remaining+student.max_stretch, 2*min([student.remaining_sem[sem]+student.hours_margin[sem] for sem in semesters]) )
                     available = min(student.remaining, 2*min([student.remaining_sem[sem] for sem in semesters]))

-FIXME - add method that controls updating student.remaining and student.remaining_sem, so that it is impossible, first, that student.remaining <0, and, second, that student.remaining_sem['F'] + student.remaining_sem['S'] != student.remaining.
-The same about course.remaining.
+Note that the student.remaining variable can be negative due to the temporary reductions in the requested hours described in [Reduction](#Reduction) and the fact that this reduction can be reversed for students in course preferences described above.

 Next, the available hours of the student are combined with available hours from the course.
+Student hours can be stretched if they manage to complete the assignment for the course.
+If the assignment can complete the student hours, it can violate balanced semester constraints.

-                if self.remaining <= min(student.remaining, PhD_plus, max_available):
+                if self.remaining <= min(PhD_plus, max_available):
                     hours = self.remaining
                 elif student.remaining <= min(self.remaining, max_available, PhD_plus) and student.remaining>=0:
                     hours = student.remaining
                 else:
                     hours = max(0,min(available, self.remaining, PhD_cons))

-TBA
+Finally, the last part of the method applies to assignments that are new to the course (it is possible that, in the first run of the algorithm a PHD student is assigned to the course with hours that are limited in order to respect the PhD hours allotment.
+Later, when the algorithm stops enforcing PhD allotments (see [Criteria](#Criteria)), it may want to re-assign the student with additional hours).
+It makes sure that neither the student nor the course are left with too small assignment.

                 if not student in [ass[0] for ass in self.assignment]:
                     #Min size of the assignemtn that does not fill the course is min_remaining